Game Audio Network Guild Awards

 The Game Audio Network Guild Awards (shortened to the G.A.N.G.
-Awards) is an award show that celebrates excellence in video game audio.
+Awards) is an award show for achievement in video game audio, including score, voice acting, and sound effects.
 The awards, which started in 2004, are arranged by the Game Audio Network Guild and held annually during the Game Developers Conference in San Francisco.
-The first four shows were held at the Fairmont San Jose, before moving to the Moscone Center from the fifth; due to the COVID-19 pandemic, the 18th, 19th, and 20th ceremonies were held virtually.
+The first four shows were held at the Fairmont San Jose, before moving to the Moscone Center from the fifth; due to the COVID-19 pandemic, the 18th to 20th ceremonies were held virtually.